How to Create a Dynamic Picklist for Salesforce Forms

 Relationship queries

-You can also use relationship queries to lookup related records and then populate that information in the picklist.
+You can use relationship queries to find related records and put that information in the picklist.
 Example, we want to fetch a list of contacts.
 Our option label should be the contact's full name.
 We want our option description to be the name of the associated account.
 The SOQL query here would be:

 SELECT id, name, Account.Name FROM Contact